Track external files

 run.log_artifact(artifact)

 Note the triple slash in the URL.
 The first component is the file:// prefix that denotes the use of filesystem references.
-The second is the path to our dataset, /mount/datasets/mnist/.
+The second component begins the path to the dataset, /mount/datasets/mnist/.

 You can interact with this artifact just as you would a normal artifact.
 In the UI, you can browse the contents of the reference artifact using the file browser, explore the full dependency graph, and scan through the versioned history of your artifact.
-However, the UI will not be able to render rich media such as images, audio, etc. as the data itself is not contained within the artifact.
+However, the UI cannot render rich media such as images, audio, because the data itself is not contained within the artifact.

 import wandb